Paleo Protein Powder: Ingredients To Avoid

 Beef-Based Protein vs.Vegan Proteins

-What to Avoid in Your Protein Powder
+What to Avoid in Your Paleo Protein Powder

 Whey and Casein

-The problem with dairy lies in the sugar, or lactose, and the proteins casein and whey.
-Our bodies cannot break down the lactose in milk if we do not have the lactase enzyme.
-Casein is a protein with a very similar molecular structure to gluten.
-About 50% of people who are gluten intolerant are casein intolerant as well.
+The other problem with dairy is that cow’s dairy products are loaded with sugar, or lactose, and the proteins casein and whey.
+Your bodies cannot break down the lactose in milk if you do not have the lactase enzyme.
+Most people are lactose intolerant or have a lactose sensitivity and do not know it.

 Gluten & Grains